 - Howie Mandel would close by blowing up a rubber glove (again, with his nose) until it bursts.

-- Gallagher closed his show by smashing a watermelon with
+- Gallagher closed his show by smashing a watermelon with his nose a sledgehammer.

 As always, it's not what you do, but the way that you do it.
 In this case, part of the way you do it is adapting a trick to meet the strategic objective.
 Here's a concrete example from my own repertoire;